DebasmitaMallick/AdmitCard-Generator/README.md

 To run the project, follow these steps:

-1. Navigate to the root directory of the project.
+1. Navigate to the backend directory.
-2. Run `npm run dev` to start both the back-end and front-end servers.
+2. Run `npm start` to start the back-end server.

-The back-end server will start on port 5000, while the front-end server will start on port 3000.
-You can access the application by navigating to `http://localhost:3000` in your web browser.
+3. Navigate to the client directory.
+4. Run `npm start` to start the front-end server.

 ## Features